hantsy/jakartaee9-servlet-starter-boilerplate/docs/build.md

 </profile>
 ```

-There is `useProvidedScope` option, when it is true, it will add Maven *provided* scoped dependencies to the container classpath and run the application.
+There is `useProvidedScope` option.
+When it is true, it will add Maven *provided* scoped dependencies to the container classpath and run the application, else it will use a isolated application classpath to run the application.

-> If I disable it in this project, it will fail to run this application.
+> Here we have to set it to true, if it is false, it will fail to run our application.

 Run the following command to deploy the application into an embedded Jetty.